Pharmacy Technician Programs in Tucson, AZ

 Phone: (520) 368-3028

-Carrington College is a for-profit vocational school that focuses on providing students with practical, hands-on education in a variety of fields, one of which is pharmacy technology.
+Carrington College is a for-profit vocational school that focuses on providing students with practical, hands-on education in various fields, one of which is pharmacy technology.
 It has several campuses across the United States, including one in Tucson, Arizona.

-Because this is a private school dedicated to career development, it welcomes students of all ages, including adults who are already employed but want to change careers.
-Classes are available on a flexible schedule and in hybrid format, which means that some coursework is completed online while others, such as lab work, must be completed on campus.
+Because this private school is dedicated to career development, it welcomes students of all ages, including adults who are already employed but want to change careers.
+Classes are available on a flexible schedule and in a hybrid format, meaning some coursework is completed online while others, such as lab work, must be completed on campus.
 Students must also complete an externship with a local employer, which the college will arrange.